galofa/bulkmod-backend/README.md

 ## ✨ Notes

 - Only Modrinth links are supported for now (more sources planned for future updates)
-- Your frontend should listen to the SSE stream before starting upload to ensure it captures all events.
+- Your frontend should listen to the SSE stream before starting upload to ensure it captures all events
+- You need to be running both frontend and backend in order to have the application work

 ---